 Baton Rouge, Louisiana

-The well-known seminar entitled, “The Carville Approach to Management of the Neuropathic Foot” has been modified for online instruction.
+The well-known seminar “The Carville Approach to Management of the Neuropathic Foot” has been modified for online instruction.
 The material presented includes principles and protocols that are time tested and proven effective for prevention of amputation in the lower extremity due to neuropathy.
 These six modules provide the background theory as well as practical evaluation and treatment tools applicable for immediate implementation in the clinic.
-This course is recommended for health professionals working with patients having Diabetes or lower extremity neuropathy.
+This course is recommended for health professionals working with patients having lower extremity neuropathy.
 This course will enable the health care provider to assess and treat the neuropathic foot and evaluate protocols (or treatment options).
 It is also designed to reduce injuries and amputations associated with lower extremity neuropathy.

 Participants will be provided an online username and password and have 24 hour access to the course materials.
 The site contains PowerPoint Presentations, notes, a discussion area and post-tests.
 Once enrolled, all modules and post-tests must be completed within 2 weeks.
 Upon satisfactory completion of the course, participants will be mailed a certificate of completion.

-James Foto, BSME, C.Ped. is the senior biomedical research engineer in the Paul W. Brand Biomechanics Laboratory at the National Hansen's Disease Programs.
+James Foto, BSME, C.Ped. is the former senior biomedical research engineer in the Paul W. Brand Biomechanics Laboratory at the National Hansen's Disease Programs.
 His understanding of pathomechanics of ulceration stems from his knowledge of plantar pressure and in-shoe materials, on which he has also extensively lectured and published.
 He obtained his bachelors of science in mechanical engineering from Louisiana State University.
 He is a state registered professional engineer and a board certified pedorthist.